 Here are the most asked questions and problems my online guitar students have, and what to do about them.

 Solution: Remember what it was first like to hold down a C major?
-Seemed impossible, but got easier.
+It seemed impossible, but got easier.
 The same thing with chord changes.
 Learn how to change between chords correctly, and work at it.

 - String Skipping - Another common problem beginners face is when they have to pluck 2 non-adjacent strings, they just end up not hitting the right string.